mikeymascatu/RoboC2-Klipper/README.md

 ## Recommended Skills:

-Some moderate knowledge of the behind the scenes of 3D printing (like working on an Ender)
+Some moderate knowledge of 3D printing (like working on an Ender)

-Moderate-High level Computer Knowledge (if you're tryng this, you're probaly good enough)
+Moderate IT knowledge (if you're trying this, you're probaly good enough)

 Basic knowledge of the Linux CLI